gopro/labs/docs/control/notes/README.md

 Only the more recent releases are documented below.
 This a general list of Labs enhancements on top on the mainline firmware updates.
 Changes to mainline firmware are not listed.

+## MAX2

+Much of MAX2 Labs feature are similar to HERO13, with a few exceptions.
+Here is some bonus Labs features on MAX2:

+- Added IFRM=1 for I-frame only encoding.
+Likely the first action camera with an all I-frame encoding option in HEVC.
+Recommend to run at least 180Mb/s using BITR.
+Still very experimental.
+- Added LOWL=1 for a low light mode, technically it is the same a GCMP=1, but easier to remember.
+All this does is bias the camera to use a longer shutter when shooting video.
+- Added preset friendly B001 to B999 for bitrate control e.g. B180 in a preset name will be 180mbs
+- Added preset friendly NR01 to NR99 for noise reduction percentage e.g. NR25 in a preset name will be 25% noise reduction
+- Added mVMxy <- Max2 video 360 select, supporting F/R - front/rear, and S/L - standard/Log
+- Added mVHxy <- Max2 video HERO select, supporting F/R - front/rear, and S/L - standard/Log
+- Added DPTS=x (1-15) depth change smoother, 1 - fast, 15 - smooth.
+360 experimental.
+- Added DPTP=x (1-7) depth change speed, 1 - slow, 7 - fast (like DPTS with a different implementation).
+360 experimental.
+- Added DPTL=x depth lock stitch after x seconds, 1 - immediate, 2-99 - seconds, 100-99999 - milliseconds.
+360 experimental.
+- Added GAMA=2.2 for HDRI work, gamma equivalent of LOGB.
+- Added ALLI=1 for optionally ALL Integer frame rates: 24.0, 25.0, 30.0, 50.0, 60.0, 90.0, 100.0
+- Improved EXPQ to be more precise (now used for HDRI imaging in MAX2)
+- Improved 64BT=1, now defaults to a 64GB chapter, but *64BT=64000 still works.
+- Fixes for repeating triggers like speed and IMU

 ## HERO13 Black